If your goal is to make money blogging, then you need a plan. But, not just any plan.

 What do you need to focus on today?
 Tomorrow?
 Next week?

-You need to not only plan your time effectively, but you also need to use a planner to help navigate the process.
+You need to not only plan your time effectively but also need to use a planner to help navigate the process.

 WHAT IS A BLOG PLANNER?